Ram-N/generative_art/chess_art/README.md

 * For example: 0-0 for white has to be parsed as (Ke1-g1 and Rh1-Rf1)

-## Things to DO
+## Things to Do

-0. Need a UCI game generator
-1. Get piece paths generated for all 16 pieces.
-2. Captures: From square and to square...
-3. Checks: From square and to square
+1. Show winner of game.
 4. Nine dots.
 And keep track of which ones are occupied.
+NQN, B-B, RKR
-5. Line gets darker (or lighter as the game progresses!)
+5. Piece color Line gets darker (or lighter as the game progresses!)
+3. Show capture squares with Colored Outlines. [ ] of different piece colors
+4. Show Castling as one Bundle
+2. Captures: From square and to square (Is this useful?)
+3. Checks: From square and to square
+5. Read multiple files and generate multiple plots
+6. Opening, Middle Game, EndGame Split image into 3 images below the main one

+## Completed
+0. Need a UCI game generator (In Jupyter using python-chess)
+1. Get piece paths generated for all 16 pieces.
 6. Square gets darker the more it gets attention.
-(DONE)
+(DONE but abandoned)

 * https://www.cs.kent.ac.uk/people/staff/djb/uci-analyser/